| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 issues.
 We’ll be happy to help you make informed decisions in this

+area.
 23. SOCIAL

-Social Media posts and similar
+MEDIA Social Media posts and similar

 can cause issues in these cases.
 Our usual recommendation is to scrub recent